 Financial help form Jewish Foundation and Federation non-profits

 Prescription medications are expensive, so the non-profit federation may be able to assist with medication payments if they are not covered by health insurance.
 Receive support with Medicare Part D and other drug plan management including completion of Medicare Savings Program applications.
 If it is needed, staff can process applications for Medicaid burial funds.

 Senior citizen patients discharged from a nursing home or the hospital that need short- and long-term care may receive help in obtaining any rehabilitation services.
 Other assistance is offered for any outpatient needs including access to medical supplies, home doctors visits, applications for home attendants, legal services, or extended home care.

 Many Jewish Federation locations run Meals-on-Wheels program for seniors and the homebound.
 This is sometimes done in partnership with other charities such as the Salvation Army.
-The program will deliver low cost, hot meals daily to homebound persons.
+The foundation funded program will deliver low cost, hot meals daily to homebound persons.
 Free food banks, vouchers for groceries, nutritional consultations, and SNAP applications all me be offered too.
 They work to end hunger in the states and cities where they operate.

 While more limited, some emergency financial assistance is offered from the charity for needy families and individuals.
 Those that qualify may be facing an unexpected job loss, death of a family member, sickness or other major crisis.
 Assistance provided generally includes a full case assessment, coordination of volunteers, comprehensive referrals to other charities and non-profits, and more.
 Advocacy for the working poor is also constantly being done by the Jewish Federation and their local centers.